digipet007/Word-Guess-Game/README.md

 ## Getting Started

-To use this product, submit a pull request, and open the index.html file in any browser window.
+To use this product, submit a pull request on Git Hub (https://github.com/digipet007/giphy-search), and open the index.html file in any browser window.

 Or simply play online: (https://digipet007.github.io/Word-Guess-Game/)